Knowledge Center

 18. Approach candidates like clients

-For people teams, candidates and employees are your clients.
+For HR teams, candidates and employees are your clients.
 Treating them with care and respect makes your organization more attractive, especially in competitive industries.
 Include employees in your search to identify training and career opportunities.
-If you’re conducting a phone screen, spend time getting to know the person before launching into questions.
-If you’re with a candidate in person, offer them water and show them where the restrooms are.
-Above all, make sure your recruitment teams are available, kind, and responsive.
+If you're conducting a phone screen, spend time getting to know the person before launching into interview questions.
+If you're with a candidate in person, offer them water and show them where the restrooms are.
+Above all, make sure your recruitment teams are available, kind, and responsive throughout the entire employee recruitment process.

 19. Consider niche candidate networks

 Niche candidate networks allow you to be a big fish in a small pond一whether on industry-specific job sites, veteran and military job boards, colleges, or LGBTQIA+ newsletters—exposing you to a wider range of talent.
-Making your hiring process accessible to parents, disabled workers, and those who have been incarcerated as well can expand your candidate pool in a positive way.
-Those individuals may not be visible in a traditional keyword search, and you may need to refine and revamp your sourcing process.
+Making your hiring process accessible to parents, disabled workers, and those who have been incarcerated can expand your candidate pool in a positive way.
+Those individuals may not be visible in a traditional keyword search, but still offer high value to your organization.
+Consider how you might need to refine and revamp your sourcing process to include niche candidates.

 Outlining a thorough and effective interview process leaves a lasting first impression.
 Make sure that your hiring manager and each interviewer are on the same page for what they are looking for in a candidate, and include people of differing backgrounds, races, and seniority on your interview panel.
-The goal is to come across as organized, genuine, and representative of company culture.
+The goal is to come across as organized, genuine, and representative of company culture to provide a professional candidate experience.

 Ready to move beyond strategy?

-Companies can no longer afford to post job descriptions and hope for the best.
-They need a cohesive, effective set of strategies to get in front of the right candidates at the right time.
-But employing these multi-pronged strategies can get too complex to manage manually very quickly.
-That’s where Findem comes into play.
+Companies can no longer afford to simply post job descriptions and hope for the best.
+They need cohesive and effective strategies to get in front of the right candidates at the right time.
+But these complex strategies can get too difficult to manage manually without sacrificing speed.
+That's where Findem comes into play.

 Findem is an AI-based recruiting solution that unlocks the power of people data, enabling HR departments to build winning talent strategies from sourcing to outreach to hire.
-And on the backend, Findem customers can monitor diversity KPIs, internal mobility, and other recruitment analytics that HR never had access to before.
-With Findem’s help, talent leaders can grow their pipeline, shrinking the time it takes to fill roles at a fifth of the cost.
-Start here to learn more about how Findem can enhance your recruiting efforts.
-And here are some tips for how to find and hire from big tech’s layoffs.
+On the backend, Findem customers can monitor diversity KPIs, internal mobility, and other recruitment analytics that HR has never had access to before.
+With Findem's help, talent leaders can grow their pipeline while shrinking the time it takes to fill roles at a fifth of the cost.